Are you a good thinker? Or are you plagued by cluttered thinking and vague paradigms?

 2. Listen to great speakers.
 They will motivate you like no one else.
 Again, pick a subject that you want to learn about.
 Here’s a great place to start: TED.
 TED offers “Riveting talks by remarkable people, free to the world.”
 You can listen on your computer or through a smart phone app.

 3. Hang out with thinkers.
-I have as associate in VA who inspires me literally every time we talk which is about twice a week.
+My associate in VA inspires me literally every time we talk, which is about twice a week.
 He is smarter than me, quicker than me, brighter than me, and I learn much from our encounter.
 I have a friend here in CO who is my camping friend and as we are hiking the mountains of CO, we are constantly brainstorming about life.
 Learning can be fun!

 4. Think good thoughts.
 Great thinkers don’t waste their time with thinking in the mud.
 All they see are the stars.
 Negative thinking breeds negative speaking and negative behaviors.
 A particularly damaging offspring of negative thinking is procrastination.
 Even your friendly organizer struggles with negative thinking.
 At times, everyone does.
 To counter the constant barrage of negativity that assaults us from the media, news outlets and politics, spend part of everyday turning your thoughts to sources and topics that inspire and motivate.